lm3nitro/Projects/Honeypot/T-pot.md

 ![Pasted image 20240512154827](https://github.com/lm3nitro/Projects/assets/55665256/352f7398-d83d-424c-b8e1-c879a0edb35b)

-Here we can see details about the simulated attack/scan.
-This dashboard allows us to see the number of attacks detected, its origin, usernames targets, OS from the attacker, etc.:
+Here I can see details about the simulated attack/scan.
+This dashboard shows the number of attacks detected, its origin, usernames targets, OS from the attacker, etc.:

 ![Pasted image 20240512151418](https://github.com/lm3nitro/Projects/assets/55665256/93804c50-4f0c-4efe-9690-3e1ab86cf61d)

-T-Pot also allows us to take a closer look.
+T-Pot also allows provides a closer look.
 Here I was able to see the IP address of the attacks, CVE information, and the Suricata alert signatures that were matched by the attack:

 ![Pasted image 20240512151626](https://github.com/lm3nitro/Projects/assets/55665256/fddf9833-6433-49ca-9dd5-014df59b187c)